Baptism at All Saints

 The first step is to discuss the possible date and time with the parish office.
 Baptisms at All Saints are normally held either in the 9.30am Mass, or at a special Baptism service at 11.30am on the first Sunday of the month.
 The Parish Baptism Co-ordinator is in the office on Thursday, but you may leave a message at any time by phone or email and the Co-ordinator will be in touch as soon as possible.

-When the baptism date is confirmed, you will meet with the Curate or the Rector who will explain the service and the promises you will make with your Godparents.
+When the baptism date is confirmed, you will meet with the Rector who will explain the service and the promises you will make with your Godparents.